env0/acme-fitness/README.md

 ## What?

 ### acme-fitness
-Acme-Fitness is a public repo to help users quickly try out env0 with a collection of env0 templates and examples It is a pretend company with its own set of services and infrastructure as code (IaC) files to manage and be deployed.
+acme-fitness is a public repo to help users quickly try out env0 with a collection of env0 templates and examples It is a pretend company with its own set of services and infrastructure as code (IaC) files to manage and be deployed.

 Here's a simple architectural diagram: